Dr Louise Johnson

-Louise Johnson was an undergraduate and postgraduate at St John's College, University of Oxford, before joining the Department of Hispanic Studies at Sheffield in January 1996.
+Louise Johnson was an undergraduate and postgraduate at St John's College, University of Oxford, and College Lecturer at Keble College, before joining the Department of Hispanic Studies at Sheffield in January 1996.

-Louise is Director of Catalan Studies within the Department and Graduate Tutor.
-She teaches Catalan and Spanish language, literature and culture, and Translation Studies at undergraduate level, and contributes to taught postgraduate modules, as well as supervising research students in the area of Catalan Studies.
+Louise is Director of Catalan Studies within the Department, and teaches Catalan and Spanish language, literature, culture, and Translation Studies at undergraduate level, and contributes to taught postgraduate modules, as well as supervising research students in the area of Catalan, Iberian and Gender Studies.

-Louise ́s research interests centre on modern Catalan and peninsular Spanish literature and culture (in particular narrative fiction, gender and sexuality, and sporting culture).
-Her current research focuses specifically on the literature/ physical culture interface in late 1920s ́ and 1930s ́ Catalonia, although increasingly Louise is developing her wider interest in the field of intellectual discourses and physical culture.
+Louise ́s research interests centre on modern Catalan and peninsular Spanish literature and culture (in particular physical culture, narrative fiction, and gender and sexuality).
+Her current research follows two main strands: the intellectuals / physical culture interface in late 1920s ́ and 1930s ́ Catalonia and Spain more generally, and modern Catalan narrative fiction.

 Louise is interested in supervising research which relates to or expands on the above areas, and welcomes speculative enquiries.

 - Humor in Spain, Part 2: Guest Editor with Stuart Green of Special Number, Romance Quarterly, 63:2 (2016)